 The mission of the Symposium is to encourage and support academic research and study in areas related to value investing.
 The presenters will discuss their work on value investing and related topics, such as market anomalies and value vs. growth investing.

-Registration will open soon and includes breakfast and lunch.
+*Registration includes breakfast and lunch.

 Symposium Organizer and Chair